Final Fantasy XI

 Final Fantasy XI Description

 Final Fantasy XI is a RPG massively multiplayer game developed by Square Product Development Division 3.
 It was originally released in 2002.
 Square published the game.
-The game is rated as "Recommended" on RAWG.
+The game is rated as "Exceptional" on RAWG.

 You can play Final Fantasy XI on PlayStation 2 and PC.

 It was produced by Akihiko Matsui, Hiromichi Tanaka and Hironobu Sakaguchi.
 Akihiko Matsui, Hironobu Sakaguchi, Koichi Ishii and Koichi Ogawa directed the game.
 It was scored by Kumi Tanioka, Naoshi Mizuta and Nobuo Uematsu.